Batoru1/rock-paper-scissors/README.md

 Quite happy about this

 2023-03-03 Had a long brake, js was to hard for me, luckily found CodingAddict on Youtube and will try to REVISIT RPS from the DOM now.

+Some comments that won't let me see code clearly:
+/_template literal's tag function(it could be ${computerSelection} as well + first letter always to upper case using .slice_/ ~21